 220 volts alternating current.
 Generally, you can recharge your batteries in your hotel room without a problem.
-Benin and Togo use two-pin continental-style plugs, so you will probably need an adapter.
 In Ghana they use sockets of type D and G, old British BS-546 5 amp "small" and British BS-1363.
-In case if you need an adapter it can be purchased from street vendors or supermarkets for about 10 GHC.
+In case if you need an adapter it can be purchased from street vendors or supermarkets for about 3 GHC.
 US citizens may also need a voltage converter.
-Please note that power cuts are frequent.
+Please note that power cuts are frequent..